 The lines aren’t that long, and you can show up just an hour early and still be near the front of the line.

 In addition to this realization about Gamestop, there was also an amazing deal I wanted for myself: a PS4.

-This Black Friday deal from last year (2017) for a PS4 was $200, along with a “free” $50 gift card (which I sold for near retail price, too).
+This Black Friday deal was for a PS4 was $200, along with a “free” $50 gift card (which I sold for near retail price, too).
 Meaning, the PS4 really came out to just $150, half of the retail price of $300!
-This was an incredible deal, and they didn’t have a limit of just one or two, allowing me to pick up three (or more) to sell for an easy $100 profit, per PS4.
+This was an incredible deal, and they didn’t have a limit of just one, allowing me to pick up two (or more if you wanted) to sell for an easy $100 profit, per PS4.

 Take note of a few things: the deal is incredibly steep, meaning you can resell the item(s) for a decent profit ($100 per PS4, in this case).
 Secondly, there weren’t any low limits – meaning we could easily buy two, three, or more, PS4s.
 Lastly, it was a deal I wanted myself – making the trip multi-purpose.

 That is the mix you want.
 A great, profitable item with a good margin.
 No low limits (or any limit at all).
 And something you want yourself (or another deal from the same store).

 Get those right, the first two, and you can probably already see how easy it is to make $100, $200, $300, or more on Black Friday alone.

 Just make sure it’s an actually good deal.
 If the deal is at least 25% off the going retail price, that’s a pretty good deal to make some money on.
 In this case with the PS4, however, it was at a much more ideal profit margin of 50%.